 This post may contain affiliate links.
 Please read our disclosure policy.

 - Radishes – Good news!
-I didn’t even know I liked radish until I was testing out this Spring salad.
-I found that they are relatively cheap, and easy to wash and slice.
+Radishes are relatively cheap, plus easy to wash and slice.
 I was able to purchase a whole bunch (enough for about 4 salads) for $1.25 at the regular grocery store!
 You can also use other varieties of radish if you have a preference.

 - Shredded carrots – Carrots are of course a year-round staple at the grocery store, but I’ve learned that they do have a Spring crop and a Fall crop.
-I love carrots, so when I realized I could get a big 16 ounce bag of pre-shredded carrots from Trader Joe’s for 99 CENTS, I was way too excited.
-Cheap and no prep required.
-Of course you can also buy whole carrots and grate or shred them yourself!
+When I realized I could get a 16 ounce bag of pre-shredded carrots from Trader Joe’s for 99 CENTS, I was way too excited.
+No prep required.
+Of course you can grate or shred them yourself!

 - Microgreens or watercress – Virtually all herbs and microgreens are in season in Spring.
-When I first tested this salad, I used watercress.
-Similar to arugula, it brought a deep pepper taste to the salad.
-I liked the contrast of the new veggie, but my husband did not.
-I also couldn’t find this at all stores, so I decided it shouldn’t be a requirement.
-Microgreens are available at Trader Joe’s and some grocery stores.
+When I first tested this salad, I used watercress, which is fairly peppery in taste.
+Microgreens are available at Trader Joe’s and some grocery stores – my local Safeway sells broccoli and alfalfa microgreens.
 Pick what you like!

 How to customize the Spring Mix Lunch Salad:

-Pick your protein: I enjoyed this salad both with sliced baked chicken breasts, and sliced turkey breast.
+Pick your protein: I enjoyed this salad both with thin-sliced cooked chicken breasts, and sliced turkey breast.
 However, this salad could easily be enjoyed with a non-animal protein like chickpeas or lentils as well.

-Pick your dressing: I enjoyed this salad both with Tessaeae’s Ranch Dressing, and my homemade Cilantro Lime Tahini Dressing.
+Pick your dressing: I enjoyed this salad both with ranch, and my homemade Cilantro Lime Tahini Dressing.
 Pick your favorite dressing and enjoy!

 Add more spring veggies: Arugula, peas and pea greens, ramps, spinach, other varieties of radish!